Version: 2.1

 Why it matters: Discussion boards keep the community alive between events.
 They’re the “always-on” aspect of the portal.

-What it does: Allows Champions to contact each other directly.
+What it does: Allows Champions to contact each other directly through the portal.

 | For End Users | For Technical Teams |